thanhhoa214/ionic-curex/README.md

 # Currency Exchange

 This project is a currency exchange application built with Angular and Ionic.
 It uses the XE Currency Data API to fetch exchange rates.
+Targetting FX traders makes me choose Dark theme as a go-to.

 ## Features

 - Periodically update exchange rates: Fetches exchange rates every 1 minute from API.
+- Quickly check out the 7-day chart by tapping on a currency in style of bottom sheet.
+- Favorite list: add/reorder currency pair and remove items with ease by swiping interaction.
 - Currency conversion: Converts between different currencies using the fetched exchange rates.
-- Favorite list: add/reorder currency pair and remove items with ease by swiping interaction

 ## Techniques Used